-During 2011, 15,299,600 visitors arrived in Macao by land, an increase of 16.9 percent over the previous year's figure.
-Of these, 14,160,602 entered via the Border Gate; tourists from mainland China and Hong Kong represented 81.6 percent and 12.5 percent of the total, respectively.
-The number of visitors who arrived via the Lotus Flower Bridge Checkpoint was 1,115,719.
-During the year, arrivals of Macao residents via the Border Gate totalled 24,213,705, with 385,341 via the Lotus Flower Bridge Checkpoint.
+During 2012, there were 14,829,681 visitor arrivals by land, an increase of 3.1 percent over the previous year's figure.
+Of these, 13,590,514 entered via the Border Gate; tourists from mainland China and Hong Kong represented 83.1 percent and 11.5 percent of the total, respectively.
+The number of visitors who arrived via the Cotai checkpoint was 1,217,618.
+During the year, there were 21,664,342 arrivals of Macao residents via the Border Gate, with 376,552 via the Cotai checkpoint.

-Cross-Border Marine Transportation Services
+Cross-border Marine Transportation Services

 The Outer Harbour Ferry Terminal, Taipa Ferry Terminal, and Inner Harbour Ferry Terminal provide cross-border transportation services for passengers travelling between Macao and Hong Kong and the mainland.
-Scheduled passenger ferries to Hong Kong and the mainland are operated by the Shun Tak-China Travel Ship Management Limited; Far East Hydrofoil Company; Hong Kong-Macau Hydrofoil Company; First Ferry (Macau); Yuet Tung Shipping Company; Cotai Waterjets (Macau) Limited; Hong Kong North West Express Limited; and Macao Dragon Company Limited (closed on 15 September 2011).
+Scheduled passenger ferries to Hong Kong and the mainland are operated by the Shun Tak-China Travel Ship Management Limited; Far East Hydrofoil Company; Hong Kong-Macau Hydrofoil Company; Shun Tak - China Travel Macau Ferries Limited; Yuet Tung Shipping Company; and Cotai Waterjets (Macau) Limited.